 The SEO Framework feels like what All in One SEO felt like the first time we encountered it many years ago.
 I remember installing All in One on client sites and getting an almost instant boost in Google traffic.
 While those days are gone TSF brings back that feel.
 There have been a few sites we have installed it on and seen an immediate increase SERP

 OK so we have established that The SEO framework is lightweight and automates almost everything but is it customizable?
 Yes it is.
 It has all the options that “All in One SEO” and most of options of the free and premium version of “Yoast SEO” but we will talk about this later.

 - Basic schema markup like breadcrumbs and Google sitelinks

 - variety of free and premium modular extensions

 - Much more

 One final feature before move onto the other SEO plugins.
 The SEO optimization column in the All posts list is so useful and easy to understand.
 All modern plugins should have quality of life features like this.
-It makes life easy for us SEO and WordPress professionals but what we really like about it is that clients can look at it and quickly get an understanding of what a possible problem with a post could be.
+It makes life easy for us SEO and WordPress professionals but what we really like about it is that clients can look at it and quickly get an understanding of what the possible problem with a post could is.
 When you have a worried client on the phone it is nice to be able to talk them through looking at this list and slowly make changes that positively affect their SEO.